Gary Quested

-Gary Quested (born April 1951) is a former Australian association football player.
+Gary Quested (born April 1951) is an Australian former soccer player.
 Between 1968 and 1977 he played as a winger for Melita Eagles and Auburn in the top level of the NSW Soccer Federation.
 Born in England, he represented Australia on the tour to Vietnam in 1970.

 Life

 Gary Quested is the son of the English professional association football player Len Quested and his Australian born wife Elsie.
 He was born in April 1951 when his father played for Fulham FC in the English Football League First Division.
 In mid 1957 Len Quested, his wife and their children Gary, then six, and Jacqueline, 3, migrated to Australia.
 After arrival in Sydney, Len Quested joined the Auburn football team in Western Sydney which played in the NSW first division and commenced a successful career in Australian "soccer".

 Gary Quested went to Auburn Public School and in 1960 joined the juniors of the Auburn soccer club, which played after an amalgamation with Gladesville-Ryde between 1964 and 1967 as Cumberland United.
 His father coached the first grade team there in 1964 and between 1965 and In 1966 he played for the NSW Under 16 side.

 In 1968 he played for NSW Division One club Melita Eagles which was formed by Maltese immigrants and was then based in the inner western suburb of Newtown.
 The side finished tenth in the league of 12 clubs.

 In 1969 he moved back to Auburn, which had been newly promoted to the state's top flight.

 In April 1970 Australian coach Joe Vlasits, who as coach of Melita Eagles also was instrumental in him joining that club, invited Quested to participate at the Friendship Cup in Saigon, South Vietnam.
 There he played alongside Johnny Warren, Manfred Schaefer, Peter Wilson and Adrian Alston against the Kowloon Bus Company from Hong Kong and a selection of the South Vietnamese Army.
 Australia pocketed the trophy with two wins.
 On the way back they also encountered a West Australian XI where Quested scored a goal in an 8–2 win.